Arunkumar-PR/Java-Project/README.md

 1. Datatypes: Used in Student class for name, age, and score attributes.
-2. OOPs: Implemented through classes and objects (Student and StudentManager).
+2. OOPs: Implemented through classes and objects (Student and StudentManage).
 3. OOP Concepts:
    - Encapsulation: Private fields with public getter and setter methods in the Student class.
    - Polymorphism & Inheritance: Can be explored by adding more entities (like teachers or courses) in future enhancements.